CLizardi/nosql-challenge/README.md

 # Introduction:

-In this project, i used MongoDB as the primary NoSQL database and worked on a dataset that contains information about products, sales, and customers.
+In this project, i used MongoDB as the primary NoSQL database and worked on a dataset that evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.

 # Tools Used: